How to Plant, Grow, and Care for Rhus Glabra

 We consider this plant a pioneer species, and it is native to southern Canada, Mexico, and the lower 48 states – excluding California.
 However, it’s most common in the Northeastern United States.

 Individual flowers of the male shrub don’t have a long bloom time, and the female flowers are replaced by large panicles of dark red fruit called drupes.
 The fruit ripens in the late summer and turns to seed in the late fall and winter.
-The flowers are loved by butterflies and other pollinators, while the berries and seeds provide food to birds throughout the autumn and winter.
+The flowers are loved by butterflies and other pollinators, while the berries and seeds provide food to birds throughout the fall and winter.

 Rhus glabra is an easy shrub to grow because it tolerates many types of conditions.
-By providing it with ideal moisture, sunlight, temperature, nutrients, and soil, you’ll have a healthier and more vigorous plant with plenty of bloom time for the butterflies to enjoy.
+By providing it with ideal moisture, sunlight, temperature, nutrients, and soil, you’ll have a healthier and more vigorous shrub with plenty of bloom time for the butterflies to enjoy.

-Water and Humidity
+Water

 Once smooth sumac is established, it is drought tolerant and will only need 18-20 inches of water per year.
 As a mature shrub, it does not like to be overwatered and thrives in dry soil.